 How is urinary incontinence diagnosed?

-Firstly, the circumstances or triggers for urinary loss need to be identified.
+Initially, the circumstances or triggers for urinary loss need to be identified.
 This is usually done with what we call the “history”, and is greatly facilitated by the completion of a bladder diary and a validated urinary questionnaire (see document below).
 The history is supplemented by an exam to determine the degree of urethral mobility and amount of retained urine.

 In many cases, Dr. Garofalo will recommend a special test called urodynamics for more precise diagnosis, especially when surgery is being considered.